dynamsoft-docs/capture-vision-docs-mobile/introduction/introduction.md

 ### Driver's License Recognition

-- If there is a barcode on the Driver's license, DCV can recognize and parse the driver's info via the barcode decode result.
+PDF417 symbology is used for storing personal information on US driver licenses.
+It comprises critical information about the cardholder, such as their name, gender, date of birth, height, etc. With the help of DCV barcode decoding feature, user can easily capture, recognize and parse the driver's information from the PDF417 barcode on mobile devices.
-- For the driver's licenses without barcodes, DCV can locate, recognize and extract the driver's info directly from the text info.

 ### VIN Scanning